Suicide in the Construction Industry

 Training supervisors and other workers on the subject and how to recognize the risk factors can help create a supportive environment and make it more likely that an individual can get the help they need.

-A simple “Are you okay?” may open the door to better communication.
+A simple “Are you OK?” may open the door to better communication.

 And having appropriate resources available as part of the path to better mental health and the prevention of suicide is paramount.
 The Construction Industry Alliance for Suicide Prevention (CIASP) provides useful resources for companies to help evaluate their mental health and suicide prevention preparedness.
 Other resources can be found at Workplace Suicide Prevention and National Action Alliance.